-Answer Key ,
+Answer Key

+- 1. a

+- 2. c

+- 3. b

-1. a 2. c 3. b 4. a
+- 4. a

-5. completely unacceptable!
+- 5. completely unacceptable!
 Please use them!
-Anyone caught may be evicted.
+Anyone caught ... may be evicted.

 Reading a Notice from the Landlord

-Instructions: Read the notice and answer the questions.

-Identifying the Meaning of Unknown Words/Phrases

-- 1. It has come to our attention in this notice means . - a. one (or more) tenants probably complained about the problem - b. the landlord is evicting some tenants - c. the landlord is trying to get the reader's attention - 2.
-What does the word proper in the sentence... "not putting their garbage in the proper containers" mean? - a. wrong - b. clean - c. correct - 3.
-The word evicted means tenants might be . - a. asked to pick up their garbage - b. asked to leave their apartment - c. asked to stop leaving their garbage in the stairwell
+Name: Date: Instruction s: Read the notice and answer the questions.
+Identifying the Meaning of Unknown Words/Phrases 1.
+It h as come to our attention in this notice means a. one (or more) tenants probably complained about the problem b. the landlord is evicting some tenants c. the landlord is trying to get the reader's attention at does the word proper in the sentence "not putting their garbage in the proper containers" an? a. wrong b. clean c. correct e word evicted means tenants might be a. asked to pick up their garbage b. asked to leave their apartment c. asked to stop leaving their garbage in the stairwell Identifying ; Tone: w would you describe the tone of this message? a. angry and serious b. scared and worried c. sad and depressed 5.
+Wh ich words/phrases in the notice do you think indicate the tone?

-Identifying Tone:

-- 4. How would you describe the tone of this message?

-- a. angry and serious

-- b. scared and worried

-- c. sad and depressed

-- 5. Which words/phrases in the notice do you think indicate the tone?